How Flocabulary created the Marsha P. Johnson video lesson

 A behind-the-scenes look at Flocabulary’s Marsha P. Johnson lesson creation

-This lesson introduces students to the life and activism of gay and trans rights activist Marsha P. Johnson.
-They learn about her childhood, her life in New York City, and her involvement in the gay rights movement of the 1960s and ’70s.
+This video lesson introduces high school students to the life and activism of gay and trans rights activist Marsha P. Johnson.
+They learn about her childhood, her life when she moved to New York City, and her involvement in the gay rights movement of the 1960s and ’70s.
 They explore her legacy and the lack of recognition she received while she was still alive.

 How were the lyrics written for this lesson?